lavish440/jiotv_go/docs/usage/usage.md

 - `--host value, -H value`: Host to listen on (default: "localhost").
 - `--port value, -p value`: Port to listen on (default: "5001").
 - `--public, -P`: Open the server to the public.
 This will expose your server outside your local network.
 Equivalent to passing `--host 0.0.0.0` (default: false).
-- `--prefork`: Enable prefork.
-This will enable preforking the server to multiple processes.
-This is useful for production deployment (default: false).
 - `--skip-update-check`: Skip checking for updates on startup (default: false).
 - `--help, -h`: Show help for the `serve` command.